 Athens Airport Express

 Athens Airport Express offers transportation service to and from Athens and Port Columbus International Airport.
-Hours of operation are 6 am- 10 pm, seven days a week.
+Hours of operation are 24/7.
 Please call for rates.
-Accepting Master Card, Visa and cash.
+Accepts Master Card, Visa, American Express and Discover Card.
 Call 740-590-4686

 Athens Public Transit